ObiWanBonobi/Professor-Oaks-Blog/README.md

 - [Gif](https://ezgif.com/) was used to create a gif for my README.
 - [Font Awesome](https://fontawesome.com/) was used to add icons to the website
 - [Pickcoloronline](https://pickcoloronline.com/) was used to get exact colour matches
+- [Image Resizer](https://imageresizer.com/) was used to change all images to webp files

 ## Lucid Flowchart